My Battle With Jest Mocks and Firebase Auth

 Seems straightforward enough, right?

-All I needed was to mock auth()
+All I needed was to mock auth() so I could control what createUserWithEmailAndPassword returned in my tests.

 So I wrote this: